Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • heartburn.

-Myocardial ischemia - extremely dangerous condition, which can be fatal if a heart attack develops in the affected area.
+Myocardial ischemia – extremely dangerous condition, which can lead to death if a heart attack develops in the affected area.

 Diagnostics

-The standard plan for the diagnosis of coronary heart disease, brain and other organs includes the following methods:
+The standard diagnostic plan for coronary disease of the heart, brain and other organs includes the following methods:

-• ECG is one of the most informative methods for diagnosing heart ischemia;
+• ECG is one of the most informative methods for diagnosing cardiac ischemia;

-• coronary angiography - allows you to assess the state of the coronary vessels of the heart;
+• coronary angiography – allows you to assess the condition of the coronary vessels of the heart;

 • stress testing;